gaslight/gaslight-client/README.md

 The `gaslight-client` gem is a reusable client library for consuming gaslight APIs

+This gem is a dependency to gaslight api gems like gaslight-people and gaslight-google.

 ## Installation and Usage

-This gem is a dependency to gaslight api gems like gaslight-people and gaslight-google.
-Clone this gem and `rake install` it to add it to your gem list before doing local development on gems that depend on this.
+This gem looks for a `API_PATH` in the environment.
+If not set it will set the root API path to `localhost:3000/api`

 ## Contributing